peteryuX/peteryuX/README.md

 ### Hi~ I'm Peter! 👋

-I'm a software engineer for machine learning and passionate about building machine learning models in production!

-I'm currently open to new opportunities (ML engineer / Data Scientist)!

-Previously, I worked in Garena as a data scientist (recommendation system of streaming platform) and HTC VIVE as a ML scientist (visual tracking of VR device)!
+I am a software engineer specializing in machine learning, with a strong passion for developing machine learning models for production.
+Currently, I have several years of experience working with the HTC VIVE team, where I have primarily focused on developing computer vision applications for AR / XR / VR devices using machine learning and deep learning techniques for visual detection and tracking.

+In my previous role, I served as a data scientist at Garena (Sea Group) for over a year.
+My primary focus there was on building a recommendation system for the BOOYAH!
+LIVE platform.
+Subsequently, I joined Dcard as an ML Engineer, where my main responsibility was to develop a post recommendation system that aimed to improve the user experience on the platform.

 Reach my [:globe_with_meridians: Personal Website](https://peteryux.github.io/) to get more details about me!

 <!-- - mail: peter124574@gmail.com -->